phoenixlzx/nodebb/README.md

  *config.js: site settings & database settings
  *routes.js: main routes file
- *package.json: Node.js app dependencies, using `npm install` to meet these dependencies *LICENCE: GPLv3 Licence
+ *package.json: Node.js app dependencies, using `npm install` to meet these dependencies *LICENSE: GPLv3 License
  *README.md: This README file

 ***

-This is a new project, ideas, pull requests & colaboration requests are all welcome.
+This is a new project just started, ideas, pull requests & colaboration requests are all welcome.